The anatomy of a good brochure design

-- Choose a template that you like, such as this modern business brochure template, for example.
+- Choose a template that you like, such as this interactive brochure template, for example.

 - Open it in our Design Studio, and edit it to your will.

-- Customize the text: choose the font, edit its weight, size.
+- Customize the text: choose the font, and edit its weight and size.
 Set your typography and deliver the message according to your needs.

 - Personalize your brochure by uploading your images or videos.
-If you lack inspiration, choose stock photos and videos from our Unsplash, Pexels, or Pixabay library.
+If you lack inspiration, choose stock photos and videos from our Pexels, and Pixabay library.

 - Take advantage of our interactivity feature.
 Take your brochure to the next level by using elements such as CTA buttons, captions, tags, or social media buttons.